google/earthengine-community/tutorials/beginners-cookbook/index.md

 // Add the layer to the map with a specified color and layer name.
 Map.addLayer(diff, {color: 'purple'}, 'Circle and convex difference');
 ```
-Finally, we can calculate and display the area, length, permimeter, etc. of our geometries.
+Finally, we can calculate and display the area, length, perimeter, etc. of our geometries.

 ```javascript
 // Find area of feature.